SlimeDog/NetworkInterceptor/README.md

 All **NetworkInterceptor** commands are accessible at the console, and in-game with appropriate permissions (default OP).
 Tab-completion is supported for all commands.

 ### Version Support
-See [The Wiki](https://github.com/SlimeDog/NetworkInterceptor/wiki/Version-Support) for supported versions.
+See [Version Support](https://github.com/SlimeDog/NetworkInterceptor/wiki/Version-Support) for supported versions.
 Only certified releases are supported.

 ### The Wiki
 **NetworkInterceptor** is completely documented on [The Wiki](https://github.com/SlimeDog/NetworkInterceptor/wiki).
 Please start there when you have questions.